bevyengine/bevy-website/release-content/0.15/release-notes/10392_CPU_Drawing.md

 There are many situations where you might want to just set the color of pixels from CPU code.
-Procedural assets, certain art styles, … or maybe just because it is easier.
+Procedural assets, certain art styles, or simply because it is easier.
 No need to bother with shaders and materials, when you just want to change a few specific pixels!